 Water – this type can be poured into a drain.

-Where to dispose of an empty fire extinguisher canister
+Where do you dispose of an empty fire extinguisher canister?

 Once fully discharged the cylinder can be dismantled and then recycled using standard metal recycling techniques.
 Other materials such as plastics and rubber are also recyclable meaning that almost 100% of extinguishers that have reached the end of their life can be recycled.